hyundai-robotics/doc-hi6-mastering/03_operation/2-error/README.md

-## 3.2.
+﻿## 3.2.
 Error Code for Mastering
 ---
 ### 3.2.1 Error Image
-- If an error occurs during mastering operation, an error code is output in ‘Mastering Progress Status’.
+- If an error occurs during mastering operation, an error code is output in 'Mastering Progress Status'.
 - ex) `ERROR_TCP_CONNECT`, `ERROR_MOTOR_ON_CHK`

     <div>